Related Content

 Example Problem: Using Integration by Parts to Derive the Integral of ln(x)

-This is how the antiderivative of ln(x) is derived, in the context of an indefinite integral.
-However, the following steps will work for a definite and indefinite integral of ln(x).
-As stated earlier, just leave off the constant of integration C if it is definite.
+The example problem below shows a derivation of the antiderivative of ln(x) in the context of an indefinite integral.
+However, the steps shown will work for a definite and indefinite integral of ln(x).
+As stated earlier, just leave off the constant of integration C if a definite integral is being taken.

 Let’s solve ∫ ln(x)dx using integration by parts.

 This final answer can be memorized as the formula for ∫ ln(x)dx.
 Keep in mind that it will not work for ln(u) where u is any single variable function.
 The integral we have solved here only applies to the single variable function of the variable itself.
-X can be replaced with any other variable, such as y, z, w, θ, etc.
+The variable x can be replaced with any other variable, such as y, z, w, θ, etc.

 Scroll to Top